csirkepaprikas/M13_SparkStreaming_PYTHON_AZURE/README.md

 ```

-After I created the actual secret-scope in the CLI:
+After that I created the actual secret-scope in the CLI:

 ```python
 databricks secrets create-scope --scope streaming --initial-manage-principal users